TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

   * Advanced:  If you would like to make sure you're not reading a torn (partially overwritten) frame, see `rF2SMMonitor.MainForm.MappedBuffer<>.GetMappedData` for sample implementation.

+## Dedicated server use
+If ran in dedicated server process, each shared memory buffer name has server PID appended.
+If DedicatedServerMapGlobally preference is set to 1, plugin will attempt creating shared memory buffers in the Global section.
+Note that "Create Global Objects" permission is needed on user account running dedicated server.

 ## Distribution and reuse
 You are allowed to include this .dll with your distribution, as long as it is:
 * Free